nocomplexity/simplifysecurity/useaisolutions.md

 :::{warning}
-DO NOT rely on Al / LLM systems to solve your cyber security problems!
+DO NOT rely on Al-agents / LLM systems to solve your cyber security problems!
 :::

-This means you should avoid using AI/ML driven cyber security solutions, even if it is labelled FOSS for:
+This means you should avoid using AI/ML cyber security solutions.
+Even if these solutions are labelled FOSS.
+So e.g. avoid using AI driven cyber solutions for:
 - "detecting" vulnerabilities.
 - Monitoring your environment for anomalies.
 - Writing procedures.